-- Age – The risks of developing a Fungal Nail Infection increases with age, as the rate of nail growth slows and there is a greater chance of additional health problems.
+The risks of developing a Fungal Nail Infection increases with age, as the rate of nail growth slows and there is a higher chance of additional health problems.

-- Sports – Some sports, such as swimming, can increase your exposure to pathogenic fungi that causes infections.
+Some sports, such as swimming, can increase your exposure to pathogenic fungi that cause infections.

-- Psoriasis and Immunodeficiency – Suffering from an autoimmune related disease, or a weakened immune system, can increase the risk of a Fungal Nail Infection.
+Suffering from a related autoimmune disease, or a weakened immune system can increase the risk of a Fungal Nail Infection.